You’ve bought a package of flax seeds that are lying around in your cupboard without being used.

 Let’s start with whole flax seeds.
-If you’re concerned about your flaxseeds going bad, the taste of it is the first step to determining its quality.
+If you’re concerned about your flaxseeds going bad, their taste of it is the first step to determining their quality.
 If it tastes bitter, throw it away.

-If you find the presence of mold or growths, toss it out.
+If you find the presence of mold or growth, toss it out.
 Do the same if there is an off smell.

-When it comes to ground flax seeds, have a look at the dates on the label.
+When it comes to ground flax seeds, look at the dates on the label.
 If it has been opened for longer than half a year, get rid of it.
-Look out for similar signs such as a change in taste, texture, smell, or any mold present.
+Look out for similar signs, such as a change in taste, texture, smell, or any mold present.

 Storing Flax Seeds

-Store whole flax seeds at room temperatures like the pantry, or kitchen counter.
+Store whole flax seeds at room temperature in places like the pantry or kitchen counter.
 Just be sure to keep the package away from sunlight.

-When storing ground flaxseed, sometimes called flax meal, store an unopened package in a cool and dry area.
-However, once you open the package store it tightly sealed in the fridge.
+When storing ground flaxseed, sometimes called flax meal, keep an unopened package in a cool and dry area.
+However, once you open the package, store it tightly sealed in the fridge.

 If you’d like a longer storage option, you can freeze ground flax seeds in an airtight container.